Profile image

 Personal Injury and Clinical Negligence

-Michael regularly acts for claimants and defendants in personal injury claims, including clinical negligence, industrial disease and employer’s liability cases.
-He has appeared in fast-track and multi-track proceedings up to and including trial.
+Michael regularly acts for claimants and defendants in personal injury claims, including clinical negligence, industrial disease, and employer’s liability cases.
+He has appeared in County Court and High Court proceedings up to and including trial.
 He is frequently instructed to draft pleadings and to advise in conference on liability and quantum.
-Michael was seconded to a leading claimant clinical negligence firm, where he gained experience in high value catastrophic injury claims.
+Michael was seconded to a leading claimant clinical negligence firm, where he gained experience in high-value catastrophic injury claims.

 Actions Against the Police and Public Authorities

-Michael accepts instructions in claims against public authorities, including actions for damages against the police and unlawful detention claims.
-He is an author for the most recent edition of the Legal Action Group Police Law Handbook (publication due in 2022).
+Michael accepts instructions in claims against public authorities, including actions for damages against the police and social services and unlawful detention claims.
+He is an author for the most recent edition of the Legal Action Group Police Law Handbook

 Professional Negligence (Immigration)

 Combining his immigration and civil law expertise, Michael acts in professional negligence claims involving sub-standard immigration advice, including claims for loss of earnings as a result of losing immigration status.
-Successes including a successful judicial review challenge against a decision of the Legal Ombudsman concerning negligent OISC regulated advice and representing a claimant in a high value claim for damages for loss of earnings against a solicitor’s firm.
+His work includes a successful judicial review challenge against a decision of the Legal Ombudsman concerning negligent OISC-regulated advice and securing high-value damages for loss of earnings against a solicitor’s firm.

 Inquests and Inquiries

-Michael is an experienced inquests practitioner, having represented families and other interested persons in a variety of inquests, particularly in cases involving prison deaths, healthcare issues and police failures.
+Michael is an experienced inquests practitioner, having represented families and other interested persons in a variety of inquests, often in cases involving prison deaths, healthcare issues, and police failures.

 Selected cases

-• Counsel for the family in the inquest touching upon the death of Daniel Beckford, in which the jury found multiple failings in management and communication processes.
+• Counsel for the family in the inquest touching upon the death of Daniel Beckford, in which the jury found multiple failings by the prison in management and communication processes.

-• Counsel for the family in the inquest touching upon the death of Eileen Walsh, in which the jury found that Mrs Walsh’s death in a care home was contributed to by neglect.
+• Counsel for the family in the inquest touching upon the death of Eileen Walsh, in which the jury found that neglect contributed to Mrs Walsh’s death in a care home.

-• Counsel to the Coroner in the inquest touching upon the death of Peter Dray: Article 2 jury inquest concerning a death in a care home.
+• Counsel to the Coroner in the inquest touching upon the death of Peter Dray, an Article 2 jury inquest concerning a death in a care home.

 • Counsel for the family in the inquest touching upon the death of Matthew Mackell, in which the Coroner found there had been a ‘systemic failure’ in the police response to a teenager’s call for help before his suicide.